 Primary Treatment is a highly-structured in-residence experience designed to equip community members with the tools they need to make sense of the effects of problematic substance use and concurrently, mental health and/or trauma, and the resulting behaviours, emotional impacts, and ambivalences.
 Problematic substance use has psychological, spiritual, and social implications, impacting all aspects of life.
 This includes impacts on physical, emotional, and mental effects, family systems, employment, and living environments.

-Pacifica offers a continuum of programs and services that promote enhanced quality of life, well-being, and healing on a cognitive, physical, emotional, spiritual, and practical level.
+Pacifica offers a continuum of rehabilitation programs and services that promote enhanced quality of life, well-being, and healing on a cognitive, physical, emotional, spiritual, and practical level.
 The aim is to improve self-esteem, repair relationships with self and others, and as well, setting goals to build a solid foundation for sustainable change.
 To achieve this, the Primary Treatment Program utilizes a variety of therapeutic approaches including cognitive behavioural therapy, psychoeducational programming, experiential learning, meditation, group therapy, self-soothing and grounding techniques, and spiritual development.

 Admission to the in-residence primary treatment program, for most community members, comes via participation in the pre-engagement program.
 Individualized care plans are established based on community member-expressed goals so that participation may become more progressively community member-driven.
 Discharge planning begins at the time of admission, and continues with appropriate goal-review and goal-modification along the way.